-Why Are Midwives And Nurses Slapping And Yelling At Mothers During Childbirth?
+Why Are Health-Care Providers Slapping And Yelling At Mothers During Childbirth?

 Imagine being in labor for hours, enduring contractions that make you feel as if your insides are tightening, twisting and ripping apart.
 Your ordeal is almost over, but now, more than ever, you need comfort and encouragement from your health-care team.